OfqualGovUK/ofqual-standards-patterns/docs/principles/continuously-maintain-and-evolve.md

 - Schedule time dedicated to updating dependencies, refactoring code, and maintaining pipelines.
 This proactive approach ensures that systems remain current and reduces the risk of accumulating technical debt
 - Continuously observe and assess updates in the technology ecosystem, such as new library versions or framework releases.
 Staying informed enables timely adoption of improvements and ensures compatibility with external systems
-- Regularly review the [Home Office Engineering Guidance and Standards](/) to ensure that products remaining aligned with standards and best practices
 - Automatically detect outdated dependencies and facilitate testing processes.
 Automation streamlines maintenance tasks, minimises human error, and accelerates the integration of necessary updates
 - Incorporate planned and measurable maintenance activities into team roadmaps.
 By formally recognising maintenance as a critical component of the development lifecycle, teams can allocate resources effectively and maintain system integrity over time